davidomullan/CSE5473-AU18-Evil-Twin-/README.md

 ### To run this attack you will need:

-- a panda pauo5 wireless ap
+- a panda pauo5 wireless ap (others ap's may work, but were not tested)
 - aircrack-ng
 - sslstrip
 - dsniff